What are some of the factors that led to your decision to enter the seminary and discern the question of a vocation to the priesthood

 What do you think is the best way to encourage vocations to the priesthood in the Archdiocese of Boston?

 I know that I can be a witness to the vocation God called me to be, first by speaking and praying in parishes but also bringing Christ into my everyday life: while traveling on the t, grabbing a meal in town, you fill in the blank.
 I am proud to be a Catholic seminarian for Boston, and love to share the gifts God gave me with the people he leads me to meet.
-Fr.
-Toomey at St. Agatha's encourages the parish, including the Legion of Mary, to pray for vocations and encourage boys to alter serve.
+The pastor at St. Agatha's encourages the parish, including the Legion of Mary, to pray for vocations and encourage boys to alter serve.
+It's also important for families to pray for vocations every day.
+It can be as simple as including them in the intentions offered while praying grace before meals, or before praying the rosary together.
+Another great way to encourage vocations is to write to religious sisters and ask them to pray for vocations in your parish.
+Their prayers certainly mean a lot for seminarians.